jamesob/verystable/README.md

 > [!WARNING]
 > This project is not maintained with use of real (mainnet) funds in mind.
-> The bulk of the code comes from a test framework that is written for use with regtest
+> The bulk of the code comes from a test framework that is intended for use with regtest
 > only.
 You might lose money using this!

 Notably, this project copies the [Bitcoin Core functional test